Skip to main content

 Want to help?

 Circle of Excellence judges often share that they gain ideas and best practices from reviewing entries that they can use at their own institutions.
-Additionally, the new judging panel construct that we will introduce in 2022 will provide an opportunity for volunteers to network with advancement professionals from across CASE’s eight North American districts and three regions.
+Additionally, the current judging panel construct was introduced in 2022 and provides an opportunity for volunteers to network with advancement professionals from across CASE’s eight North American districts and three regions.

 Frequently Asked Questions and Tutorials: